czheluo/MLCV/_posts/2018-06-02-Iterative-Screen-Regression-Models-for-Genetic-Mapping-Studies-of-Epistasis-of-Quantitative-Traits.md

 <div align="center"><img src="{{ "/images/Blog/EGWAS/RICE.jpg" | prepend: site.baseurl }}"></div>

 #### If you are interested in our model or any question and omission (bug).
-Please feel free to contact us.
+Please feel free to contact me.

 * [Meng Luo](https://github.com/mengluoML)